sch0penheimer/Ethereum-WebSocket-Gateway/README.md

 ## Notes

-The system is designed for Ethereum networks using the Clique consensus mechanism, as evidenced by the validator fetching using `clique_getSigner` RPC calls.
+The system is designed for Ethereum networks using the Clique consensus mechanism.
 The first node in the configuration must support WebSocket connections for real-time block subscriptions, while additional nodes only require HTTP RPC access for mining control operations.

 Associated Wiki:
 - [Wiki (sch0penheimer/Ethereum-WebSocket-Gateway)](https://deepwiki.com/sch0penheimer/Ethereum-WebSocket-Gateway)